Perpetual-Labs/SWT_notes/Ontology Terms/Ontological Engineering.md

  - to produce distributed development of ontologies
  - Involves: scheduling, control and QA

+Ontology engineering: the set of activities that concern the ontology development process, the ontology life cycle, the methods and methodologies for building ontologies, and the tool suites and languages that support them

 ## Steps:
 1. Pre-development
 	1. Environment study (software and applications)